ttltrk/TTT/LAN/ENG/ENG.md

 He is in his library. - A könyvtárában van.
 The book is in the next section. - A könyv a következő részlegen van.
 There are still many difficulties. - Még mindig sok nehézség van.
+We use the same presentation again. - Megint ugyanazt a prezentációt használjuk.
 ```

 [^^^](#ENG)